 - Scholarships—Academic and need-based awards that keep students focused on their education rather than how they can finance it

 - Graduate Student Support—Opportunities for students to participate in knowledge discovery and translation that help feed the world and protect the planet

 - Farm Operations—Critical support of the college’s 350-acre farm, dairy, wetlands and woodlands that serves as an outdoor laboratory for students and faculty

 - Cooperative Extension—Collaborative work between UD and the local community to provide valuable consultation and education to individuals, businesses and communities to solve problems, develop skills and build a better future.

 Gifts can be directed to CANR and to each of our departments, centers and programs:

 - Animal and Food Sciences

 Capital Projects and Needs

-Cooperative Extension - exists to extend knowledge and change lives in four areas of focus: 4H & Youth Development; Agriculture & Natural Resources; Lawn & Garden; and Family & Consumer Sciences.
-As UD celebrates the 100th Anniversary of Cooperative Extension nationwide in 2014, we aim to create a Centennial Fund to support a variety of operational needs associated with our extension efforts in New Castle, Kent and Sussex counties.
+Cooperative Extension exists to extend knowledge and change lives in four areas of focus: 4H & Youth Development; Agriculture and Natural Resources; Lawn and Garden; and Family & Consumer Sciences.
+UD celebrated the 100th Anniversary of Cooperative Extension nationwide in 2014, we created a Centennial Fund to support a variety of operational needs associated with our extension efforts in New Castle, Kent and Sussex counties.
 These needs may include staff support, programmatic support, and innovation of new programs and delivery methods.
-Click here for more information on the UD Cooperative Extension’s Centennial Fund.
+Learn more about the UD Cooperative Extension’s Centennial Fund.